martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 We will use the demo algorithm implemented in the walkthrough as a basis and extend it with new functionality.
 The main topics that will be discussed here are:
 - Printing log messages
-- Using the message system
+- Using the Message system
-- Releasing bonds to allow specific movements
+- Marking and releasing bonds to allow specific movements

 ## Printing Log Messages